mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 However, there is no model-view- * framework or even templating engine used.
 All HTML code is printed to the response stream.
 This makes the code extremely unreadable and unmaintainable.
-When it comes to the frontend part, there is a minimal amount of CSS, but tables are used for maintainingi the page layout.
+When it comes to the frontend part, there is a minimal amount of CSS, but tables are used for maintaining the page layout.
 All these factors make it impossible to extend or reuse any parts of this 10-year-old project.

 All Canone drawbacks described above were acceptable 10 years ago.
 This is a very important project and a first step in moving TANGO client applications to the browser.
-It is also the first project that introduced the concept of *proxy server* that connects CORBA-based world and thtat of the web browser.
+It is also the first project that introduced the concept of *proxy server* that connects CORBA-based world and that of the web browser.

 ## Taurus Web